 In 1970, Gordon Lightfoot signed a new recording contract with Warner Brothers Records.
 The signing would prove to be very successful for both parties.
 Gordon Lightfoot would finally reach beyond his Canadian stardom as an artist with a huge hit single in 1970 entitled “If You Could Read My Mind.”
 Gordon Lightfoot would celebrate the most successful time period of his career in the 1970s.
 Gordon Lightfoot released eight albums during his 1970s stretch.
 He also celebrated many top 10 singles on both the Canadian and United States Music Charts.

 From 1966 to 2012, Gordon Lightfoot released over twenty albums.
 With an abundance of hit singles recorded by himself and other artists, Gordon Lightfoot stands as one of the legends of Classic Rock History.
-Our top 10 Gordon Lightfoot songs is just a sneak peek into the man’s fabulous career.
+Our top 10 Gordon Lightfoot songs are just a sneak peek into the man’s fabulous career.

 # 10 – Carefree Highway